tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure.md

 deploy it to your own AWS environment it may cost you real money.
 I won't be covering potential costs in this post.

-By the end of this post we'll have a functioning environment and deployment system, which in addition to hosting the web application, will also automatically utilize *Let's Encrypt* to acquire a free SSL certificate.
+By the end of these posts we'll have a functioning environment and deployment system, which in addition to hosting the web application, will also automatically utilize *Let's Encrypt* to acquire a free SSL certificate for the production system.
+At the end of this post itself, the dev environment will be up (hopefully).

+Most of this post is going to be high-level kind of descriptions and things that I've discovered/done along the way while doing this.
+It's not really a how-to guide, although if you're considering using this tech for something similar it might be useful to you.

 Oh, fyi, this is the first time I'm doing this and its basically pieced together random bits of information on the internet.
 I didn't